bbauska/css-mastering-css/README.md

 certain media features such as device width or screen resolution.
 Here's a simple example of a typical media query for standard devices.

-### MEDIA QUERIES {#media-queries .unnumbered}
+### MEDIA QUERIES

 ###### Responsive design was able to emerge due to media query.
 The definition of Media Queries Level 3 was Candidate Recommendations in 2009, which means it was considered ready for implementation in browsers.
-Media queries allow us to create a series of tests and apply CSS by choosing to customize the page style to the user's needs. {#responsive-design-was-able-to-emerge-due-to-media-query.-the-definition-of-media-queries-level-3-was-candidate-recommendations-in-2009-which-means-it-was-considered-ready-for-implementation-in-browsers.-media-queries-allow-us-to-create-a-series-of-tests-and-apply-css-by-choosing-to-customize-the-page-style-to-the-users-needs. .unnumbered}
+Media queries allow us to create a series of tests and apply CSS by choosing to customize the page style to the user's needs.

 For example, the following media quiz questions to see if the current web page is displayed as screen media (so it is not a printed